TimoFreiberg/json-compare/json-structural-diff.md

 These data structures represent the entire result of the structural diff:

-1. where the diff was found
+1. the path where the diff was found
 2. the type of mismatch (encoded via the constructor)
 3. the mismatched values